 Granted a supply chain manager’s job is highly rewarding but it is also one of the more challenging positions out there.
 As global expansion becomes increasingly eminent, the role of a supply chain manager in any company is one of great responsibilities.

 There is growing demand for supply chain managers in the world and this reflects in their increasing salaries.
+No wonder the supply chain manager salary is decent.
+The logistics fresher salary in India is also decent when you start with basic supply chain management jobs.

 Let’s find out more about a supply chain manager’s salary, their roles and responsibilities, and required educational qualification.